Talking With Children About Racism, Police Brutality and Protests

 Preteens and Teens

 With Preteens and Teens, you can go into even more depth.
 Your child may want to know why the Grand Jury decided not to indict, which gives you a terrific opportunity to talk about how juries work, and how hard it is to know what's true.
 Courts can't actually decide what happened; they can only try to do that, but it depends on the evidence presented to them.
 We don't know exactly what evidence was and was not presented to the Grand Jury.
 The prosecutor decides what evidence to present, and the proceedings are not public.
 Explain that the Grand Jury had to make a decision with the information they had, and the witnesses described the incident in contradictory ways.
 Stress that in the US, we consider people innocent until they are proven guilty, and since the evidence was so contradictory, the jury gave the officer the benefit of the doubt.
-In fact, since being a police officer is such a tough job, most juries could be expected to give the officer the benefit of the doubt.
+That may have been because of racism, or because of how the evidence was presented, or simply because most people see that being a police officer is a tough job and therefore give the officer the benefit of the doubt.